 - Preheat the oven to 325 degrees Fahrenheit and line a half sheet baking sheet with parchment paper.

-- In a large bowl, combine the seeds with the salt, maple syrup and water..
-Add optional seasonings if desired.
-Stir until well combined.
+- Add all ingredients to a mixing bowl and stir well to combine.
 Let the mixture sit for 1 minute and then stir again.

 - Spread the mixture onto the prepared baking sheet.
 Place another sheet of parchment paper overtop the seed mixture and use the bottom of a glass to flatten the mixture until it's ⅛-inch thick.

-- Allow to cool completely on the pan.
-Sprinkle with more salt if desired.
-Serve with my Vegan Whipped Feta Dip or Hummus.
+- Serve with my Vegan Whipped Feta Dip or Hummus.

 - Prep Time: 5